PurdueMINDS/SPNN/README.md

 graph_1.txt, graph_2.txt, graph_3.txt are the graph files.
 First number is source node id.
 Second number is target node id.
 Third number is the edge type.

 node_type.txt is the mapping from node id to node type.
-In these datasets, every node has the same type.

 The meaning of an edge here is whether two friends shared messages at the timestep of the graph.